Finite-Loop-Club-NMAMIT/flc-tools/README.md

         <br /><br />
 </div>

-Welcome to OmniTools, a self-hosted web app offering a variety of online tools to simplify everyday tasks.
+Welcome to FLC Tools, a self-hosted web app offering a variety of online tools to simplify everyday tasks.
-Whether you are coding, manipulating images/videos, PDFs or crunching numbers, OmniTools has you covered.
+Whether you are coding, manipulating images/videos, PDFs or crunching numbers, FLC Tools has you covered.
 Please don't forget to star the repo to support us.
 Here is the [demo](https://omnitools.app) website.